February 1923

 Phoenix (1994), pgs 276-277

-Pro-Treaty government issues Liam Deasy’s letter and a similar letter from anti-Treaty prisoners in Limerick.
-Liam Lynch rejects amnesty offer, Deasy's call and the Limerick letter.
-He claims that anti-Treaty forces are “in a stronger military position than at any period in its history … The war will go on until the independence of our country is recognized by our enemies, foreign and domestic. … Victory is within our grasp if we stand unitedly and firmly”
+On February 12th, Liam Lynch rejects amnesty offer (see Feb-08-23/3), Deasy's call and the Limerick letter.
+He claims that anti-Treaty forces are “in a stronger military position than at any period in its history … The war will go on until the independence of our country is recognized by our enemies, foreign and domestic. … Victory is within our grasp if we stand unitedly and firmly”.

 McCarthy (2015), pg 118

-Tom Barry and Tom Crofts (back in Cork) hold a meeting of the 1st Southern Division Council and write to Lynch again calling for a meeting of the anti-Treaty IRA Executive - in this they are backed by Humphrey Murphy and Sean MacSwiney.
-Barry tabled a proposal from Archbishop Harty of Cashel (formulated with the help of Fr.
-Duggan and Neutral IRA) that pending a General Election all anti-Treaty arms should be dumped and that after the election the arms should be handed over to the government.
+Tom Barry and Tom Crofts (back in Cork – see Feb-06-23/1) hold a meeting of the 1st Southern Division Council in Cronin’s in Goughane Barra and write to Lynch again calling for a meeting of the anti-Treaty IRA Executive - in this they are backed by Humphrey Murphy and Sean MacSwiney.

 Annaghskeagh House near Mountpleasant, Co.
 Louth (owned by A. N. Sheridan) is burnt down.